surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/prog-guide/runspace04-vb-net-code-sample.md

-            ' Define a list of patterns to use in matching ' Note that the fourth pattern is not a valid regular ' expression so it will cause a terminating exception to ' be thrown when used in select-string.
+            ' Define a list of patterns to use in matching ' Note that the fourth pattern is not a valid regular ' expression so it will cause a terminating exception to ' be thrown when used in Select-String.
             Dim patterns() As String = {"aa", "bc", "ab*c", "*", "abc"}

             ' The script to run to use the patterns.
 Input passed ' to the script will be available in the $input variable.
             Dim script As String = "$input | where {" & _
-                " select-string $_ -inputobject 'abc' }"
+                " Select-String $_ -inputobject 'abc' }"

             ' Create an instance of the RunspaceInvoke class.
             Dim invoker As New RunspaceInvoke()